Nonprofit Leadership Alliance

 What is the Nonprofit Leadership Alliance?

-The Nonprofit Leadership Alliance (NLA) is a coalition of colleges, universities, and nonprofit organizations devoted to preparing, educating, and certifying college students to excel in nonprofit careers.
-The University of Nebraska at Omaha is one of over 30 campus affiliates offering the Certified Nonprofit Professional (CNP) credentials, and is the only nationally recognized nonprofit credential.
-The program is open to all undergraduate students, pursuing any major, and is housed in the School of Public Administration in the College of Public Affairs and Community Service.
+The Nonprofit Leadership Alliance (NLA) is a coalition of colleges, universities, and nonprofit organizations devoted to preparing, educating and certifying college students to excel in nonprofit careers.
+UNO is one of over 30 campus affiliates offering the Certified Nonprofit Professional (CNP) credential.
+The program is open to all undergraduate students, pursuing any major, and is housed in the School of Public Administration, College of Public Affairs and Community Service.

 How to Earn Certification

-Students seeking CNP credentials will complete four core requirement areas that will help cultivate their skill set, broaden their educational horizon and strengthen their leadership in the nonprofit sector by:
+Students pursuing the Certified Nonprofit Professional (CNP) credential through the Nonprofit Leadership Alliance are required to complete five overarching requirements that will cultivate their skill set, broaden their educational horizon and strengthen their leadership in the nonprofit sector.
+These requirements include:

-- Participating in a 300-hour internship with a nonprofit organization
+2. Participating in a 300-hour internship with an approved nonprofit organization

-- Attending at least one Alliance Management Institute (AMI)
+3. Attending at least one Alliance Management Institute (AMI) Conference

-- Engaging in leadership and service activities as a member of the NLA Student Association at UNO
+4. Engaging in leadership and service activities with the NLA at UNO student organization on campus

 NLA Program Curriculum